Learn more about our Book with Confidence and Travel Updates.

 Harvest Season Exclusives:

-Arrive in the Dutch capital.
-If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to your European river cruise ship.
-Tonight, enjoy a Welcome Drink and Briefing in the lounge.
+If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your ship.
+This afternoon, attend a Welcome Briefing.
+This evening, enjoy a Welcome Drink with the Captain.

 Vantage Onboard Enrichment:

 Today, embark on a lovely cruise along Amsterdam’s 17th-century canal ring, a UNESCO World Heritage Site.
-You will then visit the recently renovated Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
-You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on the optional Jewish Cultural Quarter Tour.
-Later, gather with your fellow travelers for the Captain’s Welcome Dinner and Reception.
+You will then visit the Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
+You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on an optional walking tour in the Jewish Quarter.
+Later, gather with your fellow travelers for a Dutch-themed Captain’s Welcome Dinner and Reception.

 During centuries of persecution in Europe, Ashkenazi and Sephardic Jews fled to Amsterdam in order to live and worship in peace.
 That changed during World War II, when the Nazis invaded Holland and turned a theater in the Jodenbuurt Quarter into a deportation center and this once-prosperous area into the infamous Jewish Ghetto.
 On this tour, you’ll visit this theater as well as the rest of the Jewish Cultural Quarter, which includes the Portuguese Synagogue and other monuments in this historic section of the city.
 Join us on this tour that highlights the powerful story of this unique part of Amsterdam.